 Which workflows do Stock Analysis and Stockopedia both support?

-Both platforms cover Stock Ideas, Screeners, Data Visualizations, Portfolio, Watchlist, News, Calendar, Financials, Analyst Forecasts, Analyst Recommendations, Analyst Price Targets, and Blogs workflows, so you can research those use cases in either tool before digging into the feature differences below.
+Both platforms cover Stock Ideas, Screeners, Data Visualizations, Portfolio, Watchlist, News, Calendar, Financials, Analyst Forecasts, Analyst Recommendations, Analyst Price Targets, Blogs, Newsletters, and Education workflows, so you can research those use cases in either tool before digging into the feature differences below.

 Which tool offers a free plan?